Disney Parks are continuing to move forward and adjust certain attractions to the current times.

 Sail high into the moonlit sky with Peter Pan’s Flight.
 Board a colourful galleon and, with the help of some pixie dust and happy thoughts, embark on a high-flying adventure, passing many of the unforgettable settings and scenes made famous in Disney’s animated film, Peter Pan.

 Journey to the Darling children’s nursery and behold the first meeting of Wendy, Michael, John and Peter Pan.
 Soar through the nighttime sky over London, where famous sites like Big Ben and Tower Bridge mingle with a confection of glittering lights.
 Then, descend into Never Land, home to volcanic peaks and sparkling waterfalls.

 Once there, glimpse the Lost Boys and Mermaid Lagoon and sail past Skull Rock.
 Swoop into Pirate’s Cove, home to an enormous pirate ship, and behold Peter Pan in a swashbuckling duel with Captain Hook.
 Finally, make your way back to London, leaving a defeated Captain Hook far behind.

 Peter Pan’s Flight to be Reimagined?

-You can see in the Tweet below from DLP Report that Disneyland Paris recently digitally removed the one scene, which features Tiger Lily and the Indian Village, in their “Ride and Learn: Peter Pan” video.
-However, DLP Report does point out that the attraction will not see any actual changes when the Resort does reopen.
+In the Tweet below from DLP Report, you can see that Disneyland Paris recently digitally removed one scene, which features Tiger Lily and the Indian Village, in their “Ride and Learn: Peter Pan” video.
+However, DLP Report points out that the attraction will not see any changes when the Resort reopens.